We run into this a lot.

 WordPress is a hacker's paradise

 Hackers love single systems that can get them into lots of properties.
-WordPress's popularity works against it here. ("out of the 11,000 + infected websites analyzed, 75% of them were on the WordPress").
+WordPress's popularity works against it here. ("11,000 + infected websites analyzed, 75% of them were on the WordPress").

 Squarespace?
 It's all a closed system developed by their internal team, so it's hard to break into, and if someone does, Squarespace deals with it, not you.